mtzfox/mtzfox/README.md

 - I use [Codesandbox] for testing and learning.
 - I spend time on Discord for Obsidian, [Reactiflux](https://www.reactiflux.com/), and [Vue Mastery](https://www.vuemastery.com/).

 [No more distractions](https://www.theatlantic.com/technology/archive/2022/11/twitter-facebook-social-media-decline/672074/).
-I try to avoid the major social media sites aimed at mining personal data through passive consumption.
-The WORLD WIDE WEB is still out there waiting for us.
+I try to avoid the major social media sites aimed at mining personal data and endless scrolling.
+The WORLD WIDE WEB is still out there.

 📫 Socials:
 - [mdcarlson@pm.me](mailto:mdcarlson@pm.me)